 Happy Friday everyone!
-I’m so excited to finally share with you part one of our mini-moon, a travel guide for Sonoma California!
+I’m so excited to finally share with you part one of our mini-moon, a Sonoma travel guide!
 You’re probably wondering what the heck a “mini-moon” is and why I keep referring to it as such.
 Basically, this is what we are calling the trip after our wedding instead of calling it our honeymoon.
-We had to make a little lemonade out of some sour lemons we were given at the beginning of this year and made the decision to move our wedding up as a result…so we will take our actual honeymoon next year!
+We had to make a little lemonade out of some sour lemons we were given at the beginning of this year and made the decision to move our wedding up as a result (you can read all about that here)…so we will take our actual honeymoon next year!

-We will get into that more later when I can share our full wedding story with you.
-For now, all the backstory you really need is that we had a beautiful and emotionally charged wedding (whoo-hoo!) in Michigan, spent the following day with friends and family, decided we wanted to go to wine country, booked our mini-moon at 9:00pm, drove home to Chicago, packed our suitcases, slept for one hour and then took the first flight out to California!
+If you haven’t read the story behind our wedding, all the backstory you really need is that we had a beautiful and emotionally charged wedding (whoo-hoo!) in Michigan, spent the following day with friends and family, decided we wanted to go to wine country, booked our mini-moon at 9:00pm, drove home to Chicago, packed our suitcases, slept for one hour and then took the first flight out to California!
 Huge shout out to Southwest for being our favorite airline for cheap and last minute flights.
 We narrowly escaped the SNOW STORM and had to sit on the tarmac while they defrosted the plane before take-off!

 We landed in San Francisco and the gentleman who gave us our rental car recommended Café 382 for lunch.
 They have a HUGE menu.
 It was quite delicious but I devoured my buffalo chicken salad so fast I couldn’t even take a picture for you guys.
 Sorry not sorry?
 TIP: Don’t order a mimosa here if you prefer real orange juice.
 It is ultimately my fault for not reading the menu (which is unfortunately a re-occurring theme for me haha) but it was made with some sort of fake OJ, like a Hi-C or Tang sort of deal.
 Which is definitely NOT my jam.
 So after our bellies were full we started the beautiful drive to Sonoma, stopping on the way to take pictures at the Golden Gate bridge!
 TIP: Make sure you drive in the very right lane so you can pull off to take pictures!!